THE BEST ROAD DISC WHEELSET UPGRADES

 So, a lot to like.

-Since last evaluating the EA 90 SL Disc, Easton started selling this wheelset with their new Vault hub along with the same rim and spokes as before.
-While I’m waiting for an opportunity to test out the new hub before recommending this wheelset, I like what I’ve read about it, especially compared to the M1 hub used on these wheels before.
+Since last evaluating the EA90 SL Disc, Easton started selling this wheelset with their new Vault hub along with the same rim and spokes as before.
+This is a good step forward.

 HED ARDENNES PLUS LT DISC – THE INNOVATOR THAT OTHERS CAUGHT UP WITH

-Before the Zipp 30 Course was introduced in 2016, I picked the HED Ardennes Plus Disc as the best performer amongst road disc wheelset upgrades.
-It weighs much the same as its rim brake sibling with which it shares the same rim design, rides as comfortably as its rim width would suggest (20.6mm inner, 25mm outer) and handles extremely well.
+Before the Zipp 30 Course was introduced, I picked the HED Ardennes Plus Disc as the best performer amongst road disc wheelset upgrades.
+It weighs much the same as its rim brake sibling with which it shares the same rim design, rides as comfortably as its rim width would suggest (20.6mm inner, 25mm outer), and handles extremely well.

 HED led the revolution to wider road wheels and the Ardennes went to its current “Plus” width in 2014.
 As you can see from the chart, most of the others in this category have caught up or nearly so in their rim dimensions.
 I personally can’t tell much improvement in comfort and handling on the road between 19C and 21C width rims with 25C tires but the 21C rims do allow you to more easily roll 28C and even wider for off-road riding if you want to use your wheels that way.

-The disc brake version of this wheelset is stiffer than the average stiffness level of the rim brake model, the latter of which was underwhelming.
+The disc brake version of this wheelset is stiffer than the rim brake model, the latter which was underwhelming.
 The more robust, HED designed Sonic Disc hub and added front spokes undoubtedly contribute to this.

 If you plan to use these wheels on different bikes, say a road bike and cross bike or gravel bike that have different axle specs, you’ll have to buy some extra hardware and do some installation work.
 The 15mm diameter front hub TA uses different bearings and a sleeve than the 12mm ($65 for the kit) and the wheels don’t come with QR skewers ($40) as many others reviewed in this post do.